-Emily Tran is currently pursuing a Masters of Music in Piano Pedagogy at Texas Christian University.
-She teaches at TCU’s Music Preparatory Division, TCU’s Pedagogy Lab Program, TCU’s Extended Education, TCU’s Intro to Piano for the Non-musician, and TCU’s College Elective Students as part of her graduate assistantship for the 2015-2017 school years.
-Additionally, she enjoys teaching privately in studios and homes around the Fort Worth, Keller, and Burleson areas.
-She currently studies with her piano teacher, Harold Martina and pedagogue teacher, Dr. Ann Gipson, at TCU.
+Emily Tran earned a Masters of Music in Piano Pedagogy at Texas Christian University.
+Emily taught in TCU’s Music Preparatory Division, TCU’s Pedagogy Lab Program, TCU’s Extended Education, TCU’s Intro to Piano for the Non-musician, and TCU’s College Elective Students as part of her graduate assistantship for the 2015-2017 school years.
+She studied piano with Harold Martina and pedagogy with Dr. Ann M. Gipson while at TCU.

 Emily began piano lessons in Charlotte, North Carolina, with her mother, Trang Tran, at the age of five.
 Under the mentorship of Dzidra Reimanis, she was the Carolyn McMahon Scholarship recipient at the Community School of the Arts for six consecutive years.
 She won first place in the Elementary, Junior, and Senior Divisions at the Charlotte Piano Teachers Forum, the Josephine Bunch Sande Award at the North Carolina Federation of Music Clubs, and the Senior Concerto Competition at the Charlotte Piano Teachers Forum.
 She also began violin lessons at the age of seven, also receiving awards and serving as concertmistress for various orchestras in Charlotte.
 She has participated in ensembles, including All-State Orchestra, Charlotte Civics Orchestra, Beaufort Symphony Orchestra, Charleston Stage Orchestra, College of Charleston Orchestra, and others.
 In Charleston, South Carolina, Emily has performed in the Piccolo Spoleto Festival, Charleston Historic Foundation tours, the Young Artist Series at Bishop Gadsden, the Remington Series at Franke at Seaside, and Monday NightConcert Series at the College of Charleston.